MuseSystems/musebms/documentation/book/content/en/theory/prerequisite_understanding/business-systems-defined.md

 Analytic reporting is in the domain of management accounting practices.
 Representations of financial information may depart from those of financial accounting and the financial statements.
 For example, many manufacturing businesses use the Standard Cost methodology of inventory item costing which uses projected costs for items and inventory analysis rather than costs derived from actual transactions; this is helpful for understanding variances from the planned costs of manufacturing, but is not allowed for valuation purposes by any of the financial accounting standards.

-Also unique to the analysis area of concern are long range concerns.
+Also unique to the analysis area of concern is the greater importance of long range concerns.
 Analysis of results and projects may well include multiple years of past results or project performance into the distant future.
 Accounting and business operation concerns, however, are usually much more immediate and sensitive to current conditions.

 ## Inferences